chingu-x/uhurubot/README.md

 The `team` key-value pair is only required for the `create` option.
 When the `authorize` option is requested both the `team` and the `discord_names` key-value pairs must be provided.

+`team-greeting` defines the message (Markdown format) that is to be posted to each teams channel.

 #### Post Specifications